jeffalstott/inventorexploration/README.rst

 __ https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2936709
 __ http://www.designsciencejournal.org/

-How to Use
+How to Reproduce the Study
 ====
 The code base is organized as a set of `IPython notebooks`__, which are also duplicated as simple Python ``.py`` script files.
-The only thing you should need to touch directly is the notebook `Manuscript_Code`__ , which walks through all the steps of:
+To reproduce the full study, the only thing you should need to touch directly is the notebook `Manuscript_Code`__ , which walks through all the steps of:

 1. calculating the relatedness between technology domains from patent data, by creating randomized versions of history and comparing the empirical data to it
 2. creating a predictive model of inventors' movements, using as predictors relatedness, popularity, and other factors.